11ty/eleventy-base-blog/src/posts/2021/time-war.md

 ---
-pageTitle: This is How You Lose the Time War
+title: This is How You Lose the Time War
 date: 2021-01-31
 tags: reading
 ---